Know your credit score

 Shop around and compare loans

-You’re able to secure a car loan from banks, credit unions, dealerships, and online lenders.
-Dealerships may seem more attractive with offers such as 0% financing or cash back rebates.
-Though it’s important to understand those refinancing options are geared toward the highest qualified buyers.
+You can secure a car loan from banks, credit unions, dealerships, and online lenders.
+Dealerships may seem more attractive with offers such as 0% financing or cash back rebates, but it’s important to understand those refinancing options are geared toward the highest qualified buyers.
 That’s why it’s important to have a recent credit report on hand.
-Evaluating your options and comparing them is important.
-It ensures you can find the optimal loan for your needs.
+Evaluating and comparing your options is essential.
+Doing so will help you find the optimal loan for your needs.

-When you’ve secured pre-approval for a loan, you know exactly how much you can afford.
+Once you’ve secured pre-approval for a loan, you know exactly the loan amount you can afford.
 Typically, you can get a pre-approved car loan from banks, credit unions, and online lenders.
-An additional benefit of getting pre-approval is that you have additional leverage when buying.
+Another benefit of the pre-approved designation is the additional leverage you have when buying.
 You’re effectively a cash buyer with a pre-approved loan.
 You don’t need to think about the monthly payment but you can think about the price of the car outright.

-It may be tempting to get through the paperwork the second you find the car you love.
-But you should take a moment to calculate the costs.
-There are four important facts to evaluate:
+It may be tempting to rush through the paperwork the second you find the car of your dreams, but take a moment to calculate the costs.
+There are four important factors to evaluate:

 - Total loan amount.
 How much money are you borrowing to cover the total cost of the car?

 - Down payment.
 Do you have a down payment?
-How much are you putting down?
+If so, how much?

 - Loan term.
-How many months are you going to be making a monthly payment?
-Generally, the longer the term, the lower your monthly payment will be.
+How many months will you make a payment?
+Generally, the longer the term, the lower your monthly payment.

 - APR.
 The annual percentage rate includes fees that contribute to the origination of the loan.
 It usually is a higher amount than the interest rates and provides the overall estimate of the loan cost.

 Use our car financing calculator to figure out the principal and interest amount on your monthly car payment.
-You can even determine how much you’d pay monthly if you elect for a shorter loan term or a longer term.
+You can even determine how much you’d pay monthly if you elect for a shorter or longer loan term.

-Our expert loan advisors can help you walk through everything you need to know about car loans.
+Our expert loan advisors can walk you through everything you need to know about car loans.
 We’ve helped our community secure their vehicles since 1934.
 You can contact us online or give us a call at 816-241-7800.